 - Academic OneFile

 All subjects.
 Scholarly journals and magazines, many full-text.
 Includes the full text of The New York Times from 1985 to present.

 32 full-text journals published by the American Anthropological Association.

 Full-text articles from scholarly journals in humanities, social sciences, life sciences.
 Most recent 3-5 years not included.

 Full text of thousands of U.S and world newspapers; case law, legal code, law reviews; business articles and company profiles

 Current/recent content from scholarly journals in the humanities & social sciences.
 We have the Basic Research Collection.

 - Rice-Aron Library Catalog

-The full text of 47,000+ academic books in all subjects.
-Search inside the book; create notes and bookmarks; build and save a folder of books to come back to.
+The full text of 125,000+ academic books in all subjects.
+Search inside the book; create notes and bookmarks; create and save a folder of books to come back to.

 - Google Books